systemik/Kobra3-Firmware/README.md

 ~~To enable back **ADB**, you can put this in the file :~~

-~~    echo "usb_adb_en" > /tmp/.usb_config~~
+~~echo "usb_adb_en" > /tmp/.usb_config~~

 ~~This is a config file that is used when the printer start.
 The init script located in /etc/init.d/S50usbdevice will read this and then enable the adb deamon at start.~~

 ADB is not really required and it is preferable to activate back openssh.
-For this, you need to copy back the openssh lib which has been deleted with trecent firmware and then start openssh server.
+For this, you need to copy back the openssh lib which has been deleted with recent firmware and then start openssh server.
+I've create an updated version of the openssh lib so it can run in the useremain directory and not be deleted with next firmware update.

 You then need to **tar/gzip** this file.
 The resulting file must be called "**setup.tar.gz**".